Best Way To Clean Vomit From a Car To Eliminate Stains and Odors

 1. Remove vomit

-First, use rubber gloves to carefully pick up as much of the vomit as possible and place it in an airtight container or bag for disposal.
+First, use rubber gloves to carefully pick up as much vomit as possible and place it in an airtight container or bag for disposal.

 Take care not to apply too much pressure to car seats or upholstery when cleaning the area which could cause the organic waste to spread or sink deeper.